evgl/gpu-scheduler/COMPLETE_SETUP_GUIDE.md

 ### 2.3 Load Images into KinD Cluster

 **Note**: This step is **only required for local KinD development**.
-When using ArgoCD with CI-built images, Kubernetes will automatically pull images from the GitLab Container Registry.
+When using GitLab CI-built images, Kubernetes will automatically pull images from the GitLab Container Registry.

 ```bash
 # Load images into KinD cluster (LOCAL DEVELOPMENT ONLY)